-- Apply high and comparable taxes on all tobacco products - " To avoid substitution towards relatively cheaper products - Set an excise tax equal to at least 70% of retail price - " To achieve a significant price increase - Use a simple tax structure - " Easy to administer - " Less opportunities for tax avoidance and tax evasion - = Rely more on specific (based on quantity) taxation rather than ad valorem (based on value) taxation - " Leads to higher price increases - " Reduces price gap between premium and low-priced brands

-- " Less incentive to switch down - Rely on excise taxation rather than on import duties - " Reduces revenue vulnerability due to reliance on import prices - " In line with regional and international trade agreements - = Establish a mechanism to automatically adjust tax for inflation and income growth - " So that real price does not fall making tobacco products more affordable - Eliminate tax and duty free sales of tobacco products - " In line with WHO Framework Convention on Tobacco Control, Article 6
+- Apply high and comparable taxes on all tobacco products to avoid substitution towards relatively cheaper products. - Set an excise tax equal to at least 70% of retail price to achieve a significant price increase. - Use a simple tax structure as it is easy to administer and creates fewer opportunities for tax avoidance and tax evasion. - Rely more on specific (based on quantity) taxation rather than ad valorem (based on value) taxation as specific taxation leads to higher price increases, reduces price gap between premium and low-priced brands and provides less incentive to switch down - Rely on excise taxation rather than on import duties to reduces revenue vulnerability due to reliance on import prices and align with regional and international trade agreements. - Establish a mechanism to automatically adjust tax for inflation and income growth so that real price does not fall making tobacco products more affordable. - Eliminate tax and duty free sales of tobacco products in line with WHO Framework Convention on Tobacco Control, Article 6.

-Strengthen capacity to monitor tobacco product markets
+Strengthen capacity to monitor tobacco product markets.

-Control supply chain

-- " License all involved in manufacturing and distribution - " Use state-of-the-art monitoring, tracking and tracing system - Collaborate with customs, and regional and international organizations, to monitor trade - " In line with WHO Protocol to Eliminate Illicit Trade in Tobacco Products
+- Control the supply chain by licensing all involved in manufacturing and distribution, and using stateof-the-art monitoring, tracking and tracing system. - Collaborate with customs, and regional and international organizations, to monitor trade in line with the WHO Protocol to Eliminate Illicit Trade in Tobacco Products.

-Evaluate impact of tax increases frequently
+Evaluate impact of tax increases frequently.

-- Maintain a comprehensive database

-- Conduct own market analysis;

-do not rely on industry
+- Maintain a comprehensive database. - Conduct own market analysis; do not rely on industry.

-Ensure certain, swift and severe penalties for those caught engaging in illicit trade in tobacco products
+Ensure certain, swift and severe penalties for those caught engaging in illicit trade in tobacco products.

-Focus on those running the operation and not on those at the end of the distribution chain
+• Focus on those running the operation and not on those at the end of the distribution chain.

-The opposition
+Facts and fallacies: the truth about tobacco taxation

-"Tobacco tax increases will reduce tax revenue"

-- Legal consumption decreases - Some people will quit; some will avoid taxes; some will evade taxes
+Fallacy: Tobacco tax increases will reduce tax revenue and decrease legal consumption; while some people will quit, some will avoid taxes and some will evade taxes.

-No: Tax revenue will increase, at least in the short to medium term

-- Reduction in sales is less than proportionate to the price increase - Tax share in prices is low in many countries
+Fact: Tax revenue will increase, at least in the short to medium term.
+Reduction in sales is less than proportionate to the price increase, and tax share in prices is low in many countries.

-"Tobacco tax increases create incentives for tax evasion"
+Fallacy: Tobacco tax increases create incentives for tax evasion.

-But: Other factors are more important determinants of illicit trade

-- Ineffective customs and tax administration

-- Lack of coordination within country and among trade partners
+Fact: Other factors are more important determinants of illicit trade and include: ineffective customs and tax administration; lack of coordination within country and among trade partners; weak governance and corruption; lack of government commitment; and organized criminal networks and existence of informal distributional channels.

-- Weak governance and corruption

-- Lack of government commitment

-- Organized criminal networks and existence of informal distributional channels

-"Tobacco tax increases create incentives for tax avoidance"

-For example, by pricing brands so that they belong to a less taxed tier
+Fallacy: Tobacco tax increases create incentives for tax avoidance.
+For example, by pricing brands so that they belong to a less taxed tier.

-No: Not if we adopt a simple tax structure

-Complex tax systems enable companies and individuals to avoid taxes by taking advantage of loopholes in the system
+Fact: Not if we adopt a simple tax structure.
+Complex tax systems enable companies and individuals to avoid taxes by taking advantage of loopholes in the system.

-"Tobacco taxes will reduce economic activity and have a negative impact on the poor"
+Fallacy: Tobacco taxes will reduce economic activity and have a negative impact on the poor.

-No: Spending on tobacco will be replaced by spending on other products

-= The poor benefit relatively more in terms of health gains while contribute relatively less to tax revenue increases due to higher price sensitivity
+Fact: Spending on tobacco will be replaced by spending on other products.
+The poor benefit relatively more in terms of health gains while contribute relatively less to tax revenue increases due to higher price sensitivity.